Andrettin/Wyrmsun/readme.txt

 * Heroes
 - Hero encyclopedia entries now display their level and acquired abilities.
 - Hero encyclopedia entries now support displaying their birth dates.
+- Fixed issue which caused Norse and Latin heroes to not be selectable to play an Earth quest with.

 * Items
 - Added Club weapon.